CenturyLinkCloud/PublicKB/Autoscale/best-practices-for-maintaining-servers-in-a-horizontal-autoscale-group.md

 <ul>
   <li><strong>Cloning.&nbsp;</strong>You may wish to keep a server in the staging area that has all the software and configurations you need for all servers in your autoscale group.
 When you want to add new servers to the autoscale group, just clone this
     server and put the new server in the autoscale group.
-The benefit here is that you can use this source server in the staging area when performing any changes so you only need to apply updates to a single server, as described in the next section.&nbsp;(You can read more about cloning in the knowledge base article about <a href="https://t3n.zendesk.com/entries/22775929-How-To-Clone-a-Virtual-Machine-OS-Instance" target="_blank">how to clone servers</a>.)</li>
+The benefit here is that you can use this source server in the staging area when performing any changes so you only need to apply updates to a single server, as described in the next section.&nbsp;(You can read more about cloning in the knowledge base article about <a href="https://t3n.zendesk.com/entries/22775929-How-To-Clone-a-Virtual-Machine-OS-Instance">how to clone servers</a>.)</li>
   <li><strong>Template.&nbsp;</strong>Instead of keeping a powered-on server in the staging area, you may choose to convert it to a template so that you can create servers using this custom template instead of one of the pre-configured OS ones.
 In this case,
-    you will not have to keep a server in the staging area, but if you want to make changes to the template, you'll have to first convert it back to a server, perform your changes, and then convert it back to a template.&nbsp;(You can read more about templates in the knowledge base article about <a href="https://t3n.zendesk.com/entries/22353625-How-To-Create-Customer-Specific-OS-Templates" target="_blank">how to use templates</a>.)</li>
+    you will not have to keep a server in the staging area, but if you want to make changes to the template, you'll have to first convert it back to a server, perform your changes, and then convert it back to a template.&nbsp;(You can read more about templates in the knowledge base article about <a href="https://t3n.zendesk.com/entries/22353625-How-To-Create-Customer-Specific-OS-Templates">how to use templates</a>.)</li>
 </ul>
 <p><strong>Updating Software/Configuration on Existing Servers in Group</strong></p>
 <p>Depending on the kind of update(s) required, there are two options for updating servers in a horizontal autoscale group:</p>